valory-xyz/agentscan/README.md

 - **Files**: Group by feature/module
 - **Styling**: Use Tailwind CSS classes and custom utilities

-## 📄 License
+## License

-This project is licensed under the terms of the license included in the repository.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.